 We found that rice crackers with a softer texture tended to score higher, as well as those with a sweet and salty flavor.

-Here are five big things to look out for.
+Here are five big things to look out for when choosing the best rice cracker for your needs.

 This one may seem a bit obvious, but rice crackers are usually found in a set of similar flavors.
 Decide whether you want a salty soy sauce flavor or a seaweed flavor; or maybe you want something with hints of sesame, herbs, or spice.